 POET FOR PLACES

-Introducing Arnaud-William Mbaki as London’s new Poet for Places.
-Arnaud will be working with young people to share his enthusiasm for London’s heritage, creating poems and spoken word about places that inspire him.
+In 2021 HOLT appointed Arnaud-William Mbaki as London’s Poet for Places.
+Arnaud spent the summer working with young people to share his enthusiasm for London’s heritage, creating poems and spoken word about places that inspire him.

 Listen to Arnaud speaking above about his own background and thoughts on identity and rootedness, and how writing has helped define who he is.